Workshop In France

 Julie Snyder is a professional artist and also the programs director of Workshops In France.
 A native of Scotland, she is a seasoned traveler who splits her time between California and France.
 You can learn more about her role with Workshops in France here.

-Check out more blogs about art workshops, tips and hacks for artists traveling in France, Scotland and Italy.
+Check out more blogs about art workshops, tips and hacks for artists traveling in France and Scotland.